Otago University Students' Association

-The Otago University Students' Association (OUSA) is the Students' Association of the University of Otago, New Zealand.
+The Otago University Students' Association (OUSA) is the students' association of the University of Otago, New Zealand.
 OUSA was founded in 1890 to advance student interests on campus.

-Today, OUSA provides a combination of representation, welfare, advocacy, recreation, fun and events for its members.
-Notably, it runs student support services, supports clubs and societies on campus, and organises the University of Otago Orientation and Reorientation weeks.
+Today, OUSA provides a combination of representation, welfare, advocacy, recreation and events for its members.
+It runs student support services, supports clubs and societies on campus, and organises the University of Otago Orientation and Reorientation weeks.

-OUSA fully owns and partially owns a number of subsidiary companies, including Planet Media Dunedin Limited which funds Critic, the student magazine, and Radio One, the student radio station.
+OUSA has a number of subsidiary brands and companies, including Critic Te Ārohi, the student magazine, Radio One, the student radio station, University Bookshop Limited, and Planet Media.

 History

 As well as providing facilities and student representation on university committees, the students' association began to provide services and facilities for its members.
 The first Student Union building, providing meeting rooms, men's and women's common rooms and a cafeteria, was established in 1904 in Allen Hall, which is today the university's theatre department.
-In the 1960s a much bigger Student Union was built, and in the 1980s an adjoining building was added to house the OUSA offices, Radio One, Critic and Student Job Search.
-The Clubs and Societies building provides a home to over 100 student clubs and a variety of activities, with fitness and recreation opportunities provided at Unipol, jointly owned with the Otago Polytechnic Students' Association.
+In the 1960s a bigger Student Union was built, and in the 1980s an adjoining building was added to house the OUSA offices, Radio One, Critic and Student Job Search.
+The Clubs and Societies building provides space for over 100 student clubs and a variety of activities, with fitness and recreation opportunities provided at Unipol, jointly owned with the Otago Polytechnic Students' Association.
 OUSA also owns the University Book Shop and Student Job Search.

-Over the years the Students' Association has had its share of controversy, frequently around risqué activities during Capping (graduation) week.
-In 1990, student parties spilled over into the infamous "Dunedin Riot", which badly damaged public opinion of students at a time when student politicians were actively lobbying and protesting against the introduction of tertiary tuition fees.
+Over the years the students' association has had its share of controversy, frequently around risqué activities during Capping (graduation) week.
+In 1990, student parties spilled over into the "Dunedin Riot", which damaged public opinion of students at a time when student politicians were actively lobbying and protesting against the introduction of tertiary tuition fees.
 The arguments against tuition fees included researched predictions of massive graduate debt and increased "brain drain" – graduates leaving the country for lucrative overseas positions.
 OUSA and students' associations around the country protested vigorously – up to 5,000 people marched in Dunedin alone – but were unable to stop the fees which were introduced in 1991.

 In July 2010, the OUSA executive was controversially restructured.
 Initiated by President Harriet Geoghegan, the new executive would have ten members: President, Administrative Vice President, Finances and Services Officer, Education Officer, Welfare Officer, and five general representatives each holding a portfolio: Postgraduate Students, International Students, Campaigns, Recreation, and Colleges and Communications.
-A referendum on the issue resulted in a 72.19% vote for the new structure caused a large number of complaints, none of which were upheld, and divided the existing OUSA Executive.
+A referendum on the issue resulted in a 72.19% vote for the new structure caused a large number of complaints, none of which were upheld, and divided the existing OUSA executive.

 The introduction of tuition fees has led to an increased focus on quality of education, with improvements to the student representative system and more student input on teaching and assessment.
 At the same time, the growing student population has meant that OUSA services from recreation facilities to student media have become businesses in their own right.